Mat Gleason: Film and television

 Gleason has appeared as commentator in film and television programs about art and Los Angeles for two decades, discussing subjects such as the American Hotel, Llyn Foulkes, Paul Paiement, Robert Williams, and censorship in film.
 He discussed the paintings of former President George Bush on CNN.

 Gleason was a judge for seasons on the RuPaul hosted body paint competition show, Skin Wars: Fresh Paint.

 Books and articles

 Gleason is the author and co-author of numerous books on art, including most recently Robert Williams: Father of Exponential Imagination.

 RevHaloFan and Josh Hamilton controversy

-For many years Gleason was the lead Los Angeles Angels blogger at SB Nation.
-He was fired in 2015 for writing a scathing commentary about league complacency regarding drugs, using Angel's outfielder Josh Hamilton trade to the Texas Rangers as an example.
+Gleason led SB Nation's Los Angeles Angels blog Halos Heaven beginning in 2005 using the pen name Rev Halofan.
+He was fired in 2015 for writing a blog post about Josh Hamilton, a player on the Texas Rangers and formerly of the Angels, who had recently admitted to a drug and alcohol relapse that prompted an MLB investigation.
+SB Nation removed the blog post and parted ways with Gleason, saying that the post "crossed the line between fanaticism and good taste."

 Personal life

 Gleason is married to artist Leigh Salgado.